darren-roberts/sportsbook/README.md

 ## Swagger

-It is assumed that the reader is familar with how to use Swagger.
+It is assumed that the reader is familiar with how to use Swagger.
 Help with the Swagger UI can be found at https://swagger.io/tools/swagger-ui/

 The Swagger test client can be used once the sportsbook project is running, at the following url:-